ptlillis/employee-tracker/README.md

 ## Issues

 I'm still struggling with the create employee and assign a role.
-I have the choices listed with labels,
+I have the choices listed with labels, but they are not displaying in the command line.
+With more time, I plan to re-assess joins and expand database functionality.